duracellko/azure-pipelines-agent-deployment/docs/Setup_Azure_DevOps_project.md

 # Setup Azure DevOps project

+When Azure resource group and environment is setup, next step is to configure all Azure DevOps project requirements for build and release pipelines.
+This includes repository, service endpoints, build variables.

 ## 1. Publish build scripts

 This task publishes scripts from this repository, so they are available for other Azure Pipelines.